 Along with in-class work, this school provides professional culinary arts training though a culinary arts practicum.
 Associate's degree program graduates can use their credit hours to transfer to a 4-year school.

-Certificate of Achievement in Culinary Arts/Management in Hospitality
+Certificate of Achievement in Culinary Arts/Culinary Management in Hospitality

 This certificate program requires 30 credit hours to graduate.
 It explores topics in hospitality and tourism, sanitation, event catering, purchasing and leadership.
 Cooking classes provide hands-on demonstrations for following recipes, measuring ingredients, using equipment and preparing large-volume orders.
 Final products might include sandwiches, salads and desserts.

-Associate in Science in Culinary Arts/Management in Hospitality
+Associate in Science in Culinary Arts/Culinary Management in Hospitality

-Although most of this school's cooking training happens in the classroom, advanced certificate and associate's degree program students are expected to complete professional training by fulfilling work experience requirements.
+Although most of this school's cooking training happens in the classroom, students in the advanced certificate and associate's degree programs are expected to complete professional training by fulfilling work experience requirements.